meritlabs/lightwallet-stack/packages/bitcore-lib/docs/transaction.md

 ## Serialization Checks

-When serializing, the bitcore library performs a series of checks.
+When serializing, the Merit library performs a series of checks.
 These can be disabled by providing an object to the `serialize` method with the checks that you'll like to skip.
 - `disableLargeFees` avoids checking that the fee is no more than `Transaction.FEE_PER_KB * Transaction.FEE_SECURITY_MARGIN * size_in_kb`.
 - `disableSmallFees` avoids checking that the fee is less than `Transaction.FEE_PER_KB * size_in_kb / Transaction.FEE_SECURITY_MARGIN`.
 - `disableIsFullySigned` does not check if all inputs are fully signed
 - `disableDustOutputs` does not check for dust outputs being generated
 - `disableMoreOutputThanInput` avoids checking that the sum of the output amounts is less than or equal to the sum of the amounts for the outputs being spent in the transaction

-These are the current default values in the bitcore library involved on these checks:
+These are the current default values in the Merit library involved on these checks:
 - `Transaction.FEE_PER_KB`: `10000` (micros per kilobyte)
 - `Transaction.FEE_SECURITY_MARGIN`: `15`
 - `Transaction.DUST_AMOUNT`: `546` (micros)